rusefi/rusefi_documentation/Vaults/Vault-Of-Ignition-Parts.md

 Pin #3 "Negative" from igniter

 * OEM B-series Honda Single coil for distributor used with the OEM ignition module, 3-4ms dwell

+* Ford V6 wasted spark coil - PN _Unknown_ - Used sucessfully at about 4-5ms dwell in conjunction with the 4D0905351 ignition module

 ---